riatelab/geotoolbox/README.md

 newworld = geo.filter(world, (d) => d3.geoArea(d) > area, "geometry")
 ```

-**map** allows to create a new geojson with the results of a function call provided on each element of geojson properties (or geometries). the function returns a new geojson and does not modify the initial geojson.
+**map** allows to create a new GeoJSON with the results of a function call provided on each element of GeoJSON properties (or geometries). the function returns a new GeoJSON and does not modify the initial GeoJSON.
 Find examples [here](https://observablehq.com/@neocartocnrs/map-geojson?collection=@neocartocnrs/geotoolbox).

 ![map](img/map.svg)